 You can also download the the documentation for offline use.

 See Backwards Incompatible Changes for information about incompatible changes to API between releases.

-Earlier version of the documentation are also available on the Quantum GIS website:
+Earlier versions of the documentation are also available on the QGIS website:

 If you think you have found a bug, please report it using our bug tracker.
 When reporting bugs, please include some contact information in case we need help with replicating your issue.

 Some QGIS users and developers can also often be found in the #qgis IRC channel on irc.freenode.net.